Jean-Baptiste-Lasselle/kytes/README.md

 Pour chaque machine inventoriée, `kytes-aerodyne` vous propose de l'intégrer dans le schéma de la topologie de l'infrastructure

-`kytes-aerodyne` is Kytes component responsible for managing Kytes' own infrastructure:
- * You install Kytes on a small machine,
- * You start Kytes, it is said to be on bootstrap state.
-In that state, you cannot start using Kytes, it needs an infrastructure (a physical) to play with.
- * You give Kytes an infrastructure to play with (I'll explain how to do that).
-That infrastructure might be reduced to the intiial machine you installed Kytes on.
- * then Kytes uses that infrastructure to fully scale out to the entire infrastructure,
- * Kytes aims at making you able draw all you can from the machines that you've got (until the boss answers yes for more pods on GCP),  while what you're doing on that infrastructure is developing / managing development of an application.
- * Kytes orginated because I wanted real full bare metal Backup Restore procedure at home, for my personal development & experimental environments.
-Meaning I wanted a on clic backup to a brand new hardware machine.
-And hardware expenses reduction (know what you got, know what you need, buy what you need)

 ## kytes-iaas-manager

 `kytes-iaas-manager` is responsible for setting up (provisioning) the `kytes-iaas-provider` based on configuration.
 `kytes-iaas-manager` is also responsible for oprating the `kytes-iaas-provider`: